-This is another trail in Tallulah Gorge State Park.
-It is rated moderate in difficulty.
+This is another trail in Tallulah Gorge State Park, rated moderate in difficulty.
 The trail is made of compacted red dirt.
 The High Bluff Trail can be taken in addition to the Stoneplace Trail to form a 15-mile round trip ride.

 4. Shortline Trail

 The Shortline trail is a multi-use trail located in Tallulah Gorge State Park.
-It is paved and is an easy ride.
+It is paved and is an easy ride that follows part of a former railroad bed.
 Measuring three miles, this trail is used for hiking, biking, and skating.
-It follows part of a former railroad bed.

 5. Stonewall Falls Loop